 We are studying how hematopoietic cell fate is specified, maintained, and eventually modified or reversed.
 Inspired from the fields of stem cell biology, immunology, and cancer we use an interdisciplinary approach to mechanistically understand hematopoietic and immune cell identities and translate our findings into novel gene and cell therapies.

-Harnessing the Potential of Cell Fate Reprogramming for Cancer Immunotherapy
+Cell Fate Reprogramming in the Era of Cancer Immunotherapy

 We are a diverse group – molecular biologists, MDs, PharmDs, tumor immunologists, stem cell biologists and computational scientists – at all career stages.
 We architect strategies to dissect and manipulate immune cell identity.